-POWER SURGE: Seneca blasts 4 homers in TCC victory over Marquette
+POWER SURGE: Seneca blasts 4 homers against Marquette in TCC victory

-Fighting Irish stay unbeaten with 11-1 win in 5 over Crusaders
+Fighting Irish stay unbeaten with 11-1 win over Crusaders in 5 innings

 Seneca senior Alyssa Zellers

-SENECA — The Seneca softball team has scored almost 11 runs per game this season but many of those tallies haven’t come via the long ball.
+SENECA – The Seneca softball team has scored about 11 runs per game this season, but many of those runs haven’t come from the long ball.

-That was until Tuesday’s Tri-County Conference game with rival Marquette.
+That was until Tuesday’s Tri-County Conference game against rival Marquette.

-The Fighting Irish blasted four home runs — one each by the first four hitters in the lineup, Alyssa Zellers, Emma Mino, Camryn Stecken and Lexie Buis — to back the pitching of Tessa Krull in an 11-1 triumph in five innings over the Crusaders.
+The Fighting Irish hit four home runs – one each by the first four hitters in the lineup, Alyssa Zellers, Emma Mino, Camryn Stecken and Lexie Buis – to back the pitching of Tessa Krull in an 11-1 victory over the Crusaders in five innings.

-The win kept Seneca’s unbeaten streak alive overall at 24 games and in league play at 11.
+The win kept Seneca’s unbeaten streak alive at 24 games, 11 in the TCC.

-The hosts scored in the second when Audry McNabb singled off Marquette starting and losing pitcher Taylor Cuchra (3⅓ IP, 7 H, 6 ER, 2 BB, 2 K), stole second and scored on an error.
-The visitors tied the game in the third on a no-doubt-about-it home run to center off the bat of Kelsey Cuchra, her eighth of the year.
+Seneca scored in the second inning when Audry McNabb singled off Marquette (18-5, 6-4 TCC) starting and losing pitcher Taylor Cuchra (3⅓ IP, 7 H, 6 ER, 2 BB, 2 K), stole second and scored on an error.
+The visitors tied the game in the third on a no-doubt-about-it home run to center by Kelsey Cuchra, her eighth of the season.

 Marquette's Kelsey Cuchra